 The proofs are a direct consequence of \cite{Clement2001AnAO}.

-\begin{proof}[Theorems \ref{thm: conv LS 1} and \ref{thm: conv LS 2}] The proofs are implied by the results presented in \cite[Section 3]{Clement2001AnAO}.
-We only need to establish that their assumptions $A_1$ is satisfied.
+\begin{proof}[Proof of Theorems \ref{thm: conv LS 1} and \ref{thm: conv LS 2}] The proofs are implied by the results presented in \cite[Section 3]{Clement2001AnAO}.
+We only need to establish that their assumption $A_1$ is satisfied.
 The assumption $A_2$ is actually not needed, as explained below.